doniyor2109/redux-lightweight/README.md

 [![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/doniyor2109/redux-lightweight/blob/master/LICENSE)

-This library is collects your action types, action creators and reducer in one place and allows scale your redux application.
+This library allows to write your action types, action creators and reducer in one function and allows scale your redux application.

 ### Table of Contents

 - [Introduction](#introduction)